 - Your junior account executive CV should immediately capture a recruiter’s attention with metrics and other examples of your success.

 - Does your CV look somewhat sparse?
 Add a projects section!
 You can include academic projects, club memberships, side projects, or even volunteer work.
-Bonus: you can write these just like work experience bullet points, so you can include metrics!
+Bonus: you can write these just like work experience bullet points, allowing you to add metrics!

 - Measurable achievements can be a challenging area for entry-level applicants, so choose whichever of your accomplishments has the most significant impact.